The Local Joyal Model Structure: Existence of the Model Structure

-is a local Joyal equivalence. \\ \\ \textbf{Lemma 3.15} A local trivial fibration $f: X \rightarrow Y$ is a local Joyal equivalence.
-Suppose that $f: X \rightarrow Y$ is a local inner fibration of presheaves of quasi-categories.
-Then $f$ is a local Joyal equivalence if and only if it is a locally trivial fibration. \\ \\ \textbf{proof} First note that if $f$ is any local trivial fibration, then $p^{*}L^{2}(f)$ is a sectionwise trivial fibration by Lemmas 2.7 and 2.8.
+\begin{lemma} A local trivial fibration $f: X \rightarrow Y$ is a local Joyal equivalence.
+Suppose that $f: X \rightarrow Y$ is a sectionwise quasi-fibration of presheaves of quasi-categories.
+Then $f$ is a local Joyal equivalence if and only if it is a locally trivial fibration. \end{lemma}

+\begin{proof} First note that if $f$ is any local trivial fibration, then $p^{*}L^{2}(f)$ is a sectionwise trivial fibration by \Cref{lem2.7,lem2.8}.
 Thus it is a sectionwise and hence local Joyal equivalence.
-The result now follows from Lemma 3.10.

-Now, suppose that $f$ is a local Joyal equivalence of presheaves of quasicategories and an inner fibration.
-By Lemma 2.8, $p^{*}L^{2}(X) \rightarrow p^{*}L^{2}(Y)$ is a local inner fibration.
-On the other hand, since this is a map of simplicial objects in a boolean topos it is a sectionwise inner fibration.
-By Corollary 3.12, it is also sectionwise Joyal equivalence so we conclude that $p^{*}L^{2}(X) \rightarrow p^{*}L^{2}(Y)$ is a sectionwise, and hence locally, trivial fibration.
-The result follows from Lemma 2.8. \\ \\ \textbf{Example 3.16} In this example we will construct the fibration replacement for a map $f: X \rightarrow Y$ of presheaves of quasi-categories.
-We form the diagram of simplicial presheaves:
+Now, suppose that $f$ is a local Joyal equivalence of presheaves of quasi-categories and a sectionwise quasi-fibration.
+By \Cref{lem3.14}, $p^{*}L^{2}(X) \rightarrow p^{*}L^{2}(Y)$ is a sectionwise quasi-fibration.
+By \Cref{cor3.11}, it is also sectionwise Joyal equivalence so $p^{*}L^{2}(X) \rightarrow p^{*}L^{2}(Y)$ is a sectionwise, and hence locally, trivial fibration.
+The result follows from \Cref{lem2.8}. \end{proof}

+\begin{example} This example gives the construction of the quasi-fibration replacement for a map $f: X \rightarrow Y$ of presheaves of quasi-categories.
+Form the diagram of simplicial presheaves

-Since $Y^{I}$ is a path object for the Joyal model structure and $Y$ is a presheaf of quasi-categories, we have that $d_{0}$ is a sectionwise trivial fibration, so that $d_{0*}$ is a sectionwise trivial fibration.
+Since $\textbf{hom}(I, Y)$ is a path object for the Joyal model structure and $Y$ is a presheaf of quasi-categories, and $d_{0}$ is a sectionwise trivial fibration, so that $d_{0*}$ is a sectionwise trivial fibration.
 The section $s$ of $d_{0}$ induces a section $s_{*}$ of $d_{0*}$, and

 Finally, there is a pullback diagram of presheaves: